gridbugs/hackmd-posts/ocaml-lsp-learning.md

 configuration](https://github.com/ocaml/merlin/wiki/Project-configuration).
 You
-can generate `.merlin` with Dune in a temporary Dune project (as I've done in this post) by running `dune ocaml dump-dot-merlin` in the directory containing your code or write `.merlin` by hand.
+can generate `.merlin` with Dune in a temporary Dune project (as I've done in this post) by running `dune ocaml dump-dot-merlin` in the directory containing your code or alternatively you can write a `.merlin` file by hand.

 ### Try editing a file!

 And hopefully OCaml-LSP will work correctly in your editor.
 This required more configuration than I would have liked.
-I would rather OCaml-LSP respect `.merlin` files by default and include `dot-merlin-reader` among its dependencies so the user doesn't have to manually install it.
+I would rather OCaml-LSP respect `.merlin` files by default and include `dot-merlin-reader` among its dependencies so the user doesn't have to install it manually.